-A few weeks ago we posted on our facebook page and asked “If you could ask a veteran homeschooler any question what would it be?”
+We once posted on our Facebook page and asked, “If you could ask a veteran homeschooler any question what would it be?”
 We received a lot of questions and responses as well!
-For the next few weeks we will be highlighting some of these questions and try to answer them for you the best we can!
+In this entire series, we will be highlighting some of these questions and try to answer them for you the best we can!

 Disclaimer: Though I have been homeschooling for over a decade, I am not an “expert”, things change on a daily, monthly, yearly basis, and what may work for my family, may not necessarily work for yours and vice versa.
 This is the beauty of homeschooling!

 How do you get your husband involved in school?

 This is a good question and the answers can vary greatly!
 Please don’t take my word for it, these are just some suggestions that could be helpful in having a conversation with your husband.

 Attend a homeschool conference or homeschool workshop together: